 Kyle Taylor, GIS Analyst

-Kyle joined the PLJV in 2014 as a GIS programmer/analyst and brings a wealth of experience focused on ecosystem modelling in grassland and rangelands.
-Kyle most recently worked jointly as a research assistant with the Botany department at the University of Wyoming and as a wildlife technician and GIS specialist for the Idaho Department of Fish and Game.
+Kyle joined the PLJV in 2014 as a GIS programmer/analyst and brings a wealth of experience focused on ecosystem modeling in grassland and rangelands.
+Kyle most recently worked jointly as a research assistant in the Botany Department at the University of Wyoming and as a wildlife technician and GIS specialist for the Idaho Department of Fish and Game.
 The focus of his research and professional efforts has involved forecasting plant community responses to climate change and relating how associated changes in plant community structure affect wildlife — but particularly birds.
-While at the University of Wyoming, Kyle cut his teeth on spatial ecology and landscape modelling, earning a master’s degree in botany with a focus on species distribution modelling and population modelling of invasive brome grasses.
+While at the University of Wyoming, Kyle cut his teeth on spatial ecology and landscape modeling, earning a master’s degree in botany with a focus on species distribution modeling and population modeling of invasive brome grasses.
 Kyle earned a bachelor’s degree in biology from Eastern Michigan University, in Ypsilanti MI.
 Kyle has experience working with PLJV partner organizations such as the USDA Forest Service, Bureau of Land Management, US Geological Survey, and The Nature Conservancy.